Archos Gmini: Gmini XS 202

 The Gmini XS 202 was a popular model supplied from Archos.
 This model supported MP3, WMA, protected WMA, and WAV files, and also contains what's known as ARCLibrary, a feature that organizes all digital media on Archos devices.
-The model also supports gapless playback and Windows Media PlaysForSure standards, so purchased music can be synchronized with the player.
-The Gmini XS 202 is Microsoft Windows and Apple Macintosh compatible, and uses the USB 2.0 interface to transfer music to its 20 GB built in hard drive.

-The player is also ID3 tag compatible.
+The model also supported gapless playback and Windows Media PlaysForSure standards, so purchased music could be synchronized with the player.
+The Gmini XS 202 is Microsoft Windows and Apple Macintosh compatible, and uses the USB 2.0 interface to transfer music to its 20 GB built-in hard drive.
+The player was also ID3 tag compatible.

-The Archos Gmini XS 202 was released on Friday, October 28, 2005, and weighs 120 g.
+The Archos Gmini XS 202 was released on Friday, October 28, 2005, and weighed 120 g.

 Gmini XS 100

-The XS 100 group of players features a 1.5" screen, full PlaysForSure capabilities, and supports MP3, WMA, protected WMA, and WAV files.
-It also features the ARCLibrary for organizing media files within one's media collection.
+The XS 100 group of players features a 1.5" screen, full PlaysForSure capabilities, and supported MP3, WMA, protected WMA, and WAV files.
+It also featured the ARCLibrary for organizing media files within one's media collection.

-Like the above player, the Gmini XS 100 players boasts functionality with Microsoft Windows and Apple Macintosh, and uses the USB 2.0 interface to transfer music quickly.

-They come in 4 colours, Ice Grey, Volcanic Black, Funky Pink and Techno Blue.
-The devices are 3 GB or 4 GB.
+Like the above player, the Gmini XS 100 players boasted functionality with Microsoft Windows and Apple Macintosh, and uses the USB 2.0 interface to transfer music quickly.
+It came in 4 colours, Ice Grey, Volcanic Black, Funky Pink and Techno Blue.
+With sizes 3 GB or 4 GB.

-The Archos Gmini XS 101 was released on Friday, November 12, 2004, and weighs 120 g.
+The Archos Gmini XS 101 was released on Friday, November 12, 2004, and weighed 120 g.

 Gmini XS 200

 Archos' Gmini XS 200 is a previous model to the XS 202, with a monochrome screen, no PlaysForSure support, and a 20 GB hard drive.

-The Archos Gmini XS 200 was released on Thursday, October 14, 2004, and weighs 120 g.
+The Archos Gmini XS 200 was released on Thursday, October 14, 2004, and weighed 120 g.

 Gmini 120

-This particular model plays MP3, WMA and WAV files.
-It cannot play DRM-protected WMA files.
-Its capacity is 20 GB.
+This particular model played MP3, WMA and WAV files.
+It could not play DRM-protected WMA files.
+Its capacity was 20 GB.

-This model also uses the ARCLibrary to organize music and media on the device.
-There is also a browser feature within the unit to enable users to copy, move, and rename files, and has a battery life of 10 hours.

-The Gmini 120 features a built-in microphone and a line-in jack, and can record audio straight to MP3 format (112kbs from microphone, 192kbs from line-in jack.
+This model also used the ARCLibrary to organize music and media on the device.
+There was also a browser feature within the unit to enable users to copy, move, and rename files.
+It had a battery life of 10 hours.
+The Gmini 120 featured a built-in microphone and a line-in jack, and could record audio straight to MP3 format (112kbs from microphone, 192kbs from line-in jack.
 Both constant bit rate).

-There is a slot in the top of the device that accepts CompactFlash cards.
-This allows digital camera images (or any files) to be uploaded to the device, thus reducing the requirement of carrying round many memory cards.
-The device does not support image viewing, however.
+There was a slot in the top of the device that accepted CompactFlash cards.
+This allowed digital camera images (or any files) to be uploaded to the device, thus reducing the requirement of carrying round many memory cards.
+The device did not support image viewing, however.

-This player was released November 1, 2003, and weighs 244 g.
+This player was released November 1, 2003, and weighed 244 g.

-There is also an optional FM radio attachment available for this player so users can play and record directly from FM radio.
+There was also an optional FM radio attachment available for this player, so users can play and record directly from FM radio.

 A version of this player was released as the Archos Gmini SP.